isorna/dropcommander/docs/en/dfc/core-rules/launch-assets.md

 ### Dropships

-_Dropships are transporters used for rapidly deploying armoured forces down to a planet's surface.
+_Dropships are transporters used for rapidly deploying armoured forces down to a planet’s surface.
 They are agile, well armoured and armed for their size to weather the storm of defensive fire they invariably attract._

 **Dropships may only be launched by carriers that are in Atmosphere or Low Orbit if targeting a Space Station.**